AfricasVoices/coda/coda-prototype/README.md

 ---

 #### Uninstalling
-To uninstall the Coda, just navigate to the same place (chrome://extensions/), click the trashcan icon next to Coda and untick Developer Mode on top.
+To uninstall Coda, just navigate to the same place (chrome://extensions/), click the trashcan icon next to Coda and untick Developer Mode on top.

 ---